iCliniq Logo

 What Are the Conditions Mimicking MFC?

-Due to the multifactorial risk factors associated with MFC, various ocular conditions are ruled out before forming an accurate diagnosis of MFC.
+Due to the multifactorial risk factors associated with MFC, various ocular conditions must be ruled out before an accurate diagnosis of MFC can be made.

 How Is MFC Managed?

-The centerpiece of MFC treatment planning is based on managing the symptoms and preventing further deterioration of the condition.
+The centerpiece of MFC treatment planning is managing the symptoms and preventing further deterioration of the condition.
 MFC has no permanent cure.

-• Oral and topical steroids are the drug of choice for treating MFC to their immunosuppressive and anti-inflammatory action.
+• Oral and topical steroids are the drugs of choice for treating MFC due to their immunosuppressive and anti-inflammatory action.
 Patients receiving corticosteroids should be monitored for intraocular pressure and cataract development.

 • Immunomodulators like Cyclosporin, biologics and T-cell inhibitors manage patients who are unresponsive to steroids.